The content on this page is marketing communication

 Founded by friends - for friends and family

-Kristoffer Stensrud, Tor Dagfinn Veen and Åge K. Westbø founded Stavanger Fondsforvaltning AS in order to invest the savings of their friends and family.
+Kristoffer Stensrud, Tor Dagfinn Veen, Åge K. Westbø and Geir Tjetland founded Stavanger Fondsforvaltning AS in order to invest the savings of their friends and family.
 They all came from different backgrounds in the financial industry but agreed on one thing: a belief that things could be done differently and better.

 They launched their first fund in December 1993 – the then Norwegian/global equity fund SKAGEN Vekst – and it quickly attracted 448 unit holders and NOK 20 million under management.
 The name SKAGEN was inspired by the street in the Norwegian town of Stavanger where the head office is still located.